Mike111222/space-travelers/README.md

 - **[How this project works]**

-  - [You can add/remove books from this space-travelers.]
+  - [User can reserve a rocket, dragon and join mission]

 <p align="right">(<a href="#readme-top">back to top</a>)</p>